OregonBanner/experience-manager-65.zh-Hans/help/sites-administering/cug-mapping.md

        <td>Configuration of the CUG authorization and enable/disable the evaluation.</td>
       </tr>
       <tr>
-       <td><p>Service to configure exclusion list of principals which should not be affected by the CUG authorization.</p> <p>NOTE: If the CugExcludeImpl is not configured, the CugConfiguration will fall back to the default.</p> <p>It is possible to plug a custom CugExclude implementation in case of special needs.</p> </td>
+       <td><p>Service to configure exclusion list of principals which should not be affected by the CUG authorization.</p> <p>NOTE: If the CugExcludeImpl is not configured, the CugConfiguration will fall back to the default.</p> <p>It is possible to plug a custom CugExclude implementation if there are special needs.</p> </td>
       </tr>
       <tr>
        <td>OSGi component implementing LoginPathProvider that exposes a matching login path to the LoginSelectorHandler.
 It has a mandatory reference to a RequirementHandler which is used to register the observer that listens to changed auth requirements stored in the content by the means of the granite:AuthenticationRequired mixin type. </td>